-• Renewable Generation Connection Impact Assessments Completed on Time
+Renewable Generation Connection Impact Assessments Completed on Time

-Electricity distributors are required to conduct Connection Impact Assessments (CIA's) on all renewable generation connections within 60 days of receiving authorization from the Electrical Safety Authority.
+Electricity distributors are required to conduct Connection Impact Assessments (CIA's) on all renewable generation connections within 60 days of receiving the completed application.
 WDI has developed and implemented an internal procedure to ensure compliance with this regulation.
-In 2018, WDI did not have any Connection Impact Assessments requested, therefore; no CIA's were done in 2018.
-WDI did have two new net-metered customers in 2018.
+In 2019, WDI did not have any Connection Impact Assessments requested, therefore; no CIA's were done in 2019.
+WDI did have four new net-metered customers in 2019.

-New Micro-embedded Generation Facilities Connected On Time
+• New Micro-embedded Generation Facilities Connected on Time

 Micro-embedded generation facilities consist of solar, wind or other clean energy projects of less than 10 kW that are typically installed by homeowners, farms or small businesses.
-In 2018, WDI connected 2 new net-metered generation facilities within its territory.
+In 2019, WDI connected 4 new net-metered generation facilities within its territory.
 100% of these projects were connected within the prescribed timeframe of five business days, which significantly exceeds the Ontario Energy Board mandated target of 90% for this measure.
 WDI works closely with its customers and their contractors to ensure that the customer's needs are met and/or exceeded.
 WDI expects the trend for this measure to continue to exceed the mandated target for the foreseeable future.